polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ## Abstract and learning objectives

+In this hands-on lab you will setup and configure SAP NetWeaver on Azure infrastructure as a service component.
+You will setup identity management, Scale-Out File Server (SOFS), NetWeaver application and database tiers and configure them all in a domain.
+You will then setup high-availability by configuring failover clustering for the SAP ASCS servers.
+Finally, you will configure the database tier with Always-On Availability Groups and configure the NetWeaver application servers for redundancy and enhanced monitoring.

-Deploy and configure SAP on Azure infrastructure and SAP NetWeaver deployment running on Azure infrastructure, including SAP NetWeaver ASCS and SAP NetWeaver database servers.
+At the end of the hands-on-lab, you will be better able to deploy SAP on Azure infrastructure components, configure SAP NetWeaver ASCS servers, configure SAP NetWeaver database servers, and configure SAP NetWeaver Application servers.

-Attendees will be better able to deploy SAP on Azure infrastructure components in addition to the following tasks:

--   Configure SAP NetWeaver ASCS servers

--   Configure SAP NetWeaver database servers

--   Configure SAP NetWeaver application servers

 ## Overview